aci-ref/facilitation_leading_practices/activities/09-interface.md

 hardware as part of a ‘condo’ model of data storage or computing capacity.
 For large additions of hardware within the Facilitator’s ACI organization, the Facilitator may arrange meetings with vendors to find the most appropriate additions to meet researcher needs.
-Facilitators may also coordinate software license purchases that are shared across research groups or made with central campus funds, may work with vendors to explore new middleware options to enhance the user interface to local resources, or may coordinate and contribute to trainings in using vendor-provided software for local researchers.
+Also, Facilitators may coordinate software license purchases that are shared across research groups or made with central campus funds, work with vendors to explore new middleware options to enhance the user interface to local resources, and/or coordinate and contribute to trainings in using vendor-provided software for local researchers.
 In all of these cases, the best outcomes for researchers and their projects will be achieved if the Facilitator can contribute positively to the relationship with